terraform-google-modules/terraform-google-kubernetes-engine/examples/acm-terraform-blog-part3/README.md

 ## Provision GCP resources

-1. Set the variable for the project from [part2](../acm-terraform-blog-part2).
+1. Set the variable for the project from [part two](../acm-terraform-blog-part2).
 We will re-use that project but create a new cluster since we cleaned up at the end of the first section.
-If you are working in a different project, enable required GCP APIs, as described in [part1/README.md](../part1/README.md).
+If you are working in a different project, enable required GCP APIs, as described in [part one](../part1/README.md).

     ```bash
     PROJECT_ID = [PROJECT_ID]